unusualkid/chat-gpt/README.md

-# 🤖 AI Grammar Helper & Joke Generator
+# 🤖 AI Language Assistant

-A full-stack web app that uses the **OpenAI ChatGPT SDK** with **FastAPI** and **React** to:
+A full-stack web app that uses the **OpenAI ChatGPT SDK** with **FastAPI**, **React** and \*_MongoDB_ to:

 1. ✏️ Correct your grammar and explain the changes
 2. 😂 Tell you a random AI-generated joke
+3. 🧐 Translate your text into six languages

 Built with ❤️ using **FastAPI**, **OpenAI SDK**, and **React**.

 ---

-## 🚀 Features
+## 🧠 Features

-- **Grammar Correction** — The backend calls OpenAI’s chat completion endpoint to correct grammar and explain each fix.
-- **AI Joke Generator** — Click a button to get a short, funny joke from the model.
-- **Responsive Frontend** — Modern React UI with live feedback and loading indicators.
-- **Environment-based Configuration** — Uses `.env` for your API key and FastAPI port.
-- **CORS-enabled Backend** — Allows smooth frontend–backend communication during development.
+- ✍️ Grammar correction with explanations
+- 🌍 Translations (DE / EN / ES / FR / JP / TW) + examples
+- 🤖 AI joke generator
+- 🧱 MongoDB integration for history logging
+- ⚡ FastAPI backend + React frontend
+- 🔐 Environment variables via `.env`
+- 🧰 Pipenv for dependency & Python version management

 ---